 Length: 31 pages

-This bill was introduced on April 28, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 28, 2005, in a previous session of Congress, but it did not receive a vote.

 Apr 28, 2005